FrankVerdi/PypeIt/doc/spectrographs/apf_levy.rst

 The wavelength calibration is done using ThAr lamps, which are also used to compute the Tilt frames.

+The wavelength solution, as is standard for PypeIt, is in vacuum wavelengths.
+The wavelength solution is computed using the HARPS line list.

 Iodine cell observations are not used for the wavelength calibration.
 To correctly use the iodine cell requires specialized software which is not supported by PypeIt.